Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 - `cull_meshlet`: same dilation on the meshlet sphere
 - Past `wpo_disable_distance`, the vertex shader stops applying WPO **and** the culler stops dilating, in the same frame

 This is the failure UE papers over with a manual bounds scale.
-Getting it exactly right is a handful of lines and removes a whole class of edge-of-screen popping.
+Getting it exactly right is a handful of lines.
+It removes a whole class of edge-of-screen popping.

 ### 2.5 Claim 5: Wind-Correct Motion Vectors

 Grass in Unreal Engine writes no meaningful velocity.
 TAA smears it.

-Helio's foliage vertex shaders evaluate wind at both `t` and `t - dt` and emit a true `prev_clip_position`.
+Helio's foliage vertex shaders evaluate wind at both `t` and `t - dt`.
+They emit a true `prev_clip_position`.
 This is what makes dithered LOD cross-fades resolve cleanly instead of ghosting.

 The wind uniform carries both timestamps: